Small Animal Imaging

 uic_sofie_g8

-The Sofie G8 PET/CT high-performance benchtop PET/CT imaging system offers enhanced image quality, proper animal care, safety, and increased study volume.
+The G8 PET/CT high-performance benchtop PET/CT imaging system offers enhanced image quality, proper animal care, safety, and increased study volume.

 Employing high-resolution detectors, fast electronics, and advanced 3D image reconstruction, G8 PET / CT’s small size does not sacrifice performance (14% sensitivity, 1.4 mm resolution) or image quality.